 From his long overcoat, he produced the hollowed-out book together with a sword.
 He then raised the book above his head and stabbed the animal’s bladder.
 Blood spattered across the shocked congregation and Lay was marched out of the building.
-Subsequently, Lay was formally disowned by Quakers both in the US and UK.
-The disownment was the culmination of nearly 25 years of campaigning by Lay against the slave trade.
+Subsequently, Lay was formally disowned by Quakers on both sides of the Atlantic.
+The fake blood protest was the culmination of nearly 25 years of campaigning by Lay against the slave trade.

-Despite his disability, Lay made it through childhood and began work as an adult, first a shepherd and then a glove maker.
-In 1718, he then ran away to London and got married to fellow Quaker Sarah Smith.
-In London he gained employment as a sailor and moved to Barbados.
+Despite his disability, Lay made it through childhood and as an adult began work, first a shepherd and then a glove maker.
+In 1718, he ran away to London and got married to fellow Quaker Sarah Smith.
+In London he gained employment as a sailor and the couple moved to Barbados.

 It was during his time in Barbabos that Lay encountered the slave trade first hand.
 Working as a shopkeeper on the island, he saw an enslaved man kill himself rather than submit to yet another whipping.
 This and countless other barbarities in the British colony deeply troubled Lay and drove his passion for ending the slave trade.

-In 1731, Lay found his way to America first landing in Massachusetts and the local Quakers sent word to London asking if he was in good stead.
+In 1731, Lay and his wife found his way to America first landing in Massachusetts and the local Quakers sent word to London asking if he was in good stead.
 They replied that he was a committed Friend, but felt he was too outspoken in meetings.
 They stated:

 “We believe he is Convinced of the Truth but for want of keeping low and humble in his mind, hath by an indiscreet zeal been too forward to appear in our publick Meetings.”

-Lay and his wife soon left Massachusetts for William Penn’s Philadelphia and Lay found himself shocked that some wealthy Quakers owned slaves.
-In protest, Lay once stood outside a Quaker meeting in winter with no coat and at least one foot bare in the snow.
+The Lays soon left Massachusetts for William Penn’s Philadelphia and Lay found himself shocked that some wealthy Quakers owned slaves.
+In protest, Lay once stood outside a Quaker meeting in winter with no coat and one foot bare in the snow.
 When passersby expressed concern for his health, he said that slaves were made to work outdoors in winter dressed as he was.